farshidtz/weka-remote-prediction/README.md

 ## Description
-A socket server on top of Weka.jar enabling efficient classification of test data using any programming language capable of acting as a socket client
+A socket server on top of [Weka](http://www.cs.waikato.ac.nz/ml/weka/) allowing non-Java applications to obtain predictions/classifications efficiently.
+This approach (unlike the [command line Weka interface](https://weka.wikispaces.com/Making+predictions)) does not require loading of the model and test data as text files for each prediction.
+Instead the model is set once and the test data gets submitted over a socket, followed by an immediate reply containing the prediction.

 ## Run the server using the executable jar